CVEProject/sadp-pilot/README.md

 Q7.
 How long will the Pilot run?

 A7.
-Estimates: Test period in February and March 2026, production for three months, then a formal review leading to a decision whether and how to continue.
+Estimates: Test period in February and March 2026, production for ~four months, then a formal review leading to a decision whether and how to continue.

 Q8.
 How do I know if a CVE Record has SADP information?